-If you apply brakes on both sides for about 15 to 20cm you will slow the glider to the theoretical minimum sink speed.
-But we do not recommend using this speed even for thermalling, as you achieve much better climbing and control by letting the glider fly with its "trim speed" and natural energy.
-With a proper take-off weight you will find that the glider has great climb, reactions and agility.
+By applying about 15 to 20cm brake on both sides you slow the glider to the theoretical minimum sink speed.
+In practical flying we do not recommend using this speed even for thermalling, as you achieve much better climbing and control by letting the glider fly at "trim speed".
+With correct wing loading you will find that the glider has great climb, reactions and agility.